openscript/social_aggregator/Readme.md

 Usually it's a good idea to have a look into the log files, especially the `tmp/log/aggregator.log` could be interesting, while the software is quite talkative.
 You should also consider to utilize the interactive ruby shell.

 ## Development
+Please have a look into the [wiki](https://github.com/openscript/social_aggregator/wiki).

-There is a prepared command line (IRB) built in.
-You'll have acces from there to:
+There is a built-in command line (IRB).
+You'll have access from there to:

 - the models
 - the controllers